 Note: You may cancel your registration at any point, but there will be a non refundable fee of $75 withheld from your refund for processing and management fees.

-Join us for an incredible experience to learn from two of the five co-authors of Emotionally Focused Family Therapy.
+Join us for an incredible experience to learn from two of our EFT Trainers and co-authors of the Emotionally Focused Family Therapy premiere book.